Fractured Magic: Chapter Twenty-Five

 “The suns.
 Sol and Del, they’re called in Troas.
 We orbit them, but they also orbit each other.
 With each cycle, they get closer.
 We just can’t tell because they’re so far away.”

+Gareth thought, briefly, of Roman and Leandros’ volatile reunion.
 “Atiuh would never let such a thing happen.”

 “You think he doesn’t?
 Where do you think all this comes from, then?”
 Gareth asked, gesturing around them.

 Roman shrugged.
-“If he exists, he’s either dead, gone, or no longer gives a damn.
-Ah, I’m sorry, Gareth; I know religion’s important to you.
-What do you say we change the subject before one of us hurts the other’s feelings?”
+“Maybe he does.
+If he does, maybe he’s dead, gone, or he no longer gives a damn.
+Was that too much?
+What do you say we drop the subject before one of us hurts the other’s feelings?”

 “Fine,” Gareth agreed, a little icily.
 He mopped the sweat from his brow and glared up at the suns, knowing his skin would be as red as an osun petal later.
 With his naturally darker skin, Roman probably wouldn’t even burn.
 At the thought, Gareth frowned.
-It was strange: Troas was the one province on the continent that didn’t have its own Egil stories.
+It was strange, actually.
+Troas was the one province on the continent that didn’t have its own Egil stories.

 “You said you’re from Troas, didn’t you?”
 Gareth asked.